Eva-K/GlobalMappingRegions/README.md

 Polygon Select By Attribute.
 Feature to JSON:Output to GeoJSON and Project to WGS_1984.

-A separate repository exists for Field Planning and Sub-Regions (GlobalFieldPlanningEtc)
+A separate repository exists for Field Planning and Sub-Regions (GlobalRegions_FieldPlanning_Etc)

 # REGIONS